BuildCircle/superheroes-aws-lambda/README.md

 Superheroes and villains are always battling it out, but how do we know who wins?
 In this test we will deploy a simple lambda to find out.

-The superhero and villain characters along with their stats are stored in a public json file in AWS S3 - https://s3.eu-west-2.amazonaws.com/build-circle/characters.json, When the lambda is deployed you can run the lambda with a query like: https://{my-lambda-hash}.lambda-url.eu-north-1.on.aws/?hero=Superman&villain=Joker the returned result should be some information aboutr the winner
+The superhero and villain characters along with their stats are stored in a public json file in AWS S3 - https://s3.eu-west-2.amazonaws.com/build-circle/characters.json, When the lambda is deployed you can run the lambda with a query like https://my-lambda-hash.lambda-url.eu-north-1.on.aws/?hero=Superman&villain=Joker the returned result should be some information aboutr the winner

 During a battle the character with the highest score wins.